ph0bos/sam-apps/README.md

 ## Installation & Usage

 1. Copy or clone the contents of any of the example apps into your working directory and run `node server.js`.
-2. Run `npm install` to install the node modules.
+2. Run `npm install` to install required node modules.
 3. Run `bower install` to install the client components.
 4. Run `node server.js` to start the server.